learnforpractice/ascdk-book/docs/prelude.md

 # Prerequisite Knowledge

+## How to Use This Document

+This document uses example code to introduce relevant knowledge points related to smart contracts.
+The knowledge points involved in smart contracts are relatively few.
+In order to master the use of smart contracts more quickly, readers need to run the examples while reading the content of this document.

 ## What is a Smart Contract

 A smart contract is code that can be executed on the blockchain.

-## What is a Python Smart Contract
+## What is a Rust Smart Contract

-A Python smart contract is code written in Python that can be executed on the blockchain.
-In the case of the EOS network, Python smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.
+A Rust smart contract is code written in Rust that can be executed on the blockchain.
+In the case of the EOS network, Rust smart contract code is compiled into a WebAssembly binary file, which can be published to the blockchain and executed, achieving a certain operation effect.

 ## What is EOS